Kishotta/Laravel-Multi-Tenancy/README.md

 ### Database Setup

-This project includes seeders for populating 5 tenants for each of the 2 different tenant types `Contractor`s and `Operator`s.
+This project includes seeders for populating 5 tenants for each of the 2 different tenant types: `Contractor`s and `Operator`s.
 Run the database migrations and seeders with `php artisan migrate:fresh --seed`.

 The application also utilizes a `TenantUser` class to allow a single `User`to be associated with multiple `Tenant`s.
 These models and their relationships are not present in the seeders and will need to be created manualy.
 To do so, run the following commands in a terminal window at the project directory: